gnolang/blog/posts/2025-05-xx_crossing_manfred/README.md

                                     |                          |
                                     +--------------------------+
     ```

+### Advanced Scenarios: Circular Crossing and Indirect Invocation

+A common question is: What if Realm A crosses into Realm B, and then Realm B attempts to cross back into Realm A within the same transaction?
+While a direct circular import between realm packages is disallowed at compile time, a circular *call* sequence (A -> B -> A) during a crossing call is more nuanced.
+When B calls back into A, the context shifts *again*.
+It's not as if A never crossed; rather, it's a nested context change.
+The execution is now in Realm A's context, but this is a *new* context initiated by Realm B. `std.CurrentRealm()` would reflect Realm A, and modifications would apply to Realm A's state.
+However, the overall transaction's atomicity is still managed by the GnoVM.
+If any part of this A -> B -> A sequence fails, the entire set of operations across all involved realms is rolled back.

+Furthermore, while direct two-sided *imports* between realm packages are disallowed at compile time, callback-style interactions are directly achievable.
+Realm A can pass an object instance (which includes methods) or a function reference to Realm B as part of a `cross` call.
+Subsequently, Realm B can invoke a method on this passed object or call the function.
+Such an invocation targeting code originating from Realm A will execute within Realm A's context.
+This allows Realm B to trigger computations or state modifications back in Realm A, effectively creating a callback.
+This mechanism supports sophisticated, direct interactions where realms can influence each other's state within a single atomic transaction, without necessarily requiring an intermediary realm.

 This distinction allows fine-grained control over permissions, state modifications, and resource usage during interrealm interactions, further enhancing the Gno programming model's capabilities beyond traditional systems.